-Epidural is a kind of anesthesia.
+An epidural is a way to give anesthetic.
 This is a medicine that blocks pain.
-It can be used for labor and delivery.
-It is also used for some kinds of surgery.
-For an epidural, anesthetic is injected into the lower spine.
-This is done by an anesthesiologist (a type of healthcare provider).
+For an epidural, the anesthetic is injected into the lower spine.
+It can be used to ease the pain of labor and delivery.
+This is done by an anesthesiologist.
 Or it may be done by a nurse anesthetist (CRNA).

-The spinal cord is the main pathway for pain signals.
-These signals travel from nerves in your body through the spinal cord to your brain.
+The spinal cord is the main path for pain signals.
+These signals travel from nerves through the spinal cord to your brain.
 The brain registers them as pain.
-The epidural blocks the nerves that enter your lower spine.
+The epidural blocks the signals in the nerves in your lower spine.

 Anesthetic is injected through the skin of your back into the part of the spinal canal called the epidural space.
-The anesthetic blocks nerves below the point where it is injected.
-It either reduces pain or blocks most feeling.
-You are awake.
-And you still have feeling in your upper body.
+This blocks nerves below the place where it's injected.
+It can reduce pain or block most feeling.
+You will be awake.
+You will still have feeling in your upper body.

 Risks and possible complications include:

-A sudden drop in blood pressure, which may cause the baby's heart rate to drop temporarily
+A sudden drop in blood pressure, which may cause the baby's heart rate to drop for a short time

 Severe headache after birth

-Dizziness, seizures, breathing problems, allergic reaction to the anesthetic, nerve damage, or paralysis (all very rare)
+Dizziness, seizures, breathing problems, allergic reaction, nerve damage, or paralysis (all very rare)

 Follow your healthcare provider's care instructions after the procedure.
 Call them right away if you have any of these:

 Signs of infection at the epidural site, such as redness, swelling, warmth, or fluid leaking